AlmasB/CI517/lectures/lecture4/PITCHME.md

 #### Cancellable Events

 Sometimes, the event source (or target) may not exist when the time is up.
 For example, an enemy that gets killed before their weapon is charged.

 ---

+#### Activity

+Using the assignment codebase:

+1. identify the timer (or alternative) that drives the main loop.
+2. identify how events are being fired / handled.

+---

+#### Event Serialization

+Events should be easily serializable.
+This allows easy save data generation, including game object behaviour.

+---